sgoodwin2/english-etymology-predictor/README.md

 Link to google drive containing the relevant datasets can be found here: https://drive.google.com/drive/folders/1WCuhEF-ioZAflTANO6jMJ3oJlQ2dE6O4?usp=sharing

-Paths in the juptyer notebooks are to be replaced with the path to where you have saved your dataset
+All datasets should be placed in the 'data' folder in order for the notebooks to run